outshow/mongosync/README.md

-  --dst_passwd arg         the destination mongodb server's logging password --dst_auth_db arg        the destination mongodb server's auth db --is_mongos              the source mongodb server is mongos --no_shard_auth          the source mongos server is no auth --shard_user arg         the source mongos server's shard username --shard_passwd arg       the source mongos server's shard password --dst_use_mcr            force destination connection to use MONGODB-CR password machenism
+  --dst_passwd arg         the destination mongodb server's logging password --dst_auth_db arg        the destination mongodb server's auth db --is_mongos              the source mongodb server is mongos --no_shard_auth          if the source mongos server has auth setting --sd_sync_mode           the sync mode of stock data, normal or snapshot --op_sync_mode           the sync mode of oplog, full or incr --shard_user arg         the source mongos server's shard username --shard_passwd arg       the source mongos server's shard password --dst_use_mcr            force destination connection to use MONGODB-CR password machenism